-The current context of government communication takes cue from the constitutional imperative of freedom of information founded on the objectives to make a visible shift from the Apartheid state to a truly democratic state.
-The free flow of information, open dialogue, openness and accountability and media freedom are all fundamental tenets of a thriving democracy.
+The current approach to government communication takes its cue from the constitutional imperative of freedom of information and the objectives of making a visible shift from the Apartheid State to a truly democratic State.
+The free flow of information, open dialogue, openness and accountability, and media freedom are all fundamental tenets of a thriving democracy.

-This compels government to ensure that it maintains a continued interaction with the citizenry.
-This communication guarantees an informed and appropriate response to people's needs in order to enable all South Africans to become active and conscious participants in the process of social transformation.
-It also ensures that government is sensitive to the needs of the people.
+This requires government to maintain continued interaction with the citizenry.
+This communication promotes an informed and appropriate response to people's needs in order to enable all South Africans to become active and conscious participants in social transformation.
+It ensures that government is sensitive to the needs of the people.

-3.1 The National Environment
+3.1.
+The national communication environment

-Government's Programme of Action for each year is outlined by the President in the State of the Nation Address (SONA) and the Budget Speech by the Minister of Finance.
-They both serve as agenda and tone setters for the government's priorities that shape the content of government communication.
-All of these fundamental imperatives essentially create and present communication implications, opportunities, space and challenges to government communicators in an ever-changing environment.
-Therefore, it becomes necessary for government communicators to regularly assess the communication environment and identify communication opportunities that may need to be exploited in order to communicate a coherent and cohesive message to the public.
+Government's Programme of Action for each year is outlined in the President's State of the Nation Address and the Budget Speech by the Minister of Finance.
+They define the government's priorities that inform Government communication.
+The imperatives create communication implications, opportunities and challenges for government communicators in an everchanging environment.
+Therefore, it becomes necessary for government communicators to regularly assess the communication environment and identify communication challenges that need to be addressed in order to communicate a coherent and cohesive message to the public.